codedadu/Config-Server-Basic/Ubuntu Server 18.04.x LTS/Install Web Server in Ubuntu Server 18.04.02 LTS.md

 The version of MariaDB in the Ubuntu official repositories might be outdated.
 If you want to install a latest MariaDB, add the <a href="https://downloads.mariadb.org/mariadb/repositories/#mirror=Beritagar&distro=Ubuntu&distro_release=bionic--ubuntu_bionic&version=10.3">MariaDB official repository</a> for Ubuntu and install it as shown below.

-First, add MariaDB repository and import the key as shown below.
 ```
 Processing triggers for systemd (237-3ubuntu10.17) ...
 Setting up libhtml-parser-perl (3.72-3build1) ...